efene/efene.github.io/source/language-reference.rst

     @record(foo) -> (a, b = 12, c = true, d = 12)

+Defined a record by providing a name and a tuple with field names as atoms and optionally a default value in case a value is not providing on construction.

+For more information see `Erlang's Record Manual Page <http://www.erlang.org/doc/reference_manual/records.html>`_

 Record Definition with Types
 ############################

 ::

     @record(person) -> (first = "" is string(), last is list(char()), age is integer())

+Record fields can contain a type definition to help tools like `Dialyzer <http://www.erlang.org/doc/man/dialyzer.html>`_

 Type Attributes
 :::::::::::::::